-Studies of isotope ratios show that Walvis Ridge splits into two distinct isotopic signatures near the location where the chain splits into three separate seamount chains, at an age of ~70 Ma (Rohde et al., 2013a; Hoernle et al., 2015).
-Preliminary isotopic studies suggest that the middle seamount chain may itself have a different signature and that the younger part of the TGW hotspot track possibly displays three distinct geochemical zones (Class et al., 2015).
-Because isotopic zoning is thought to arise from heterogeneities at the base of a mantle plume (Farnetani and Samuel, 2005; Farnetani and Hofmann, 2009; Farnetani et al., 2012; Lohmann et al., 2009), perhaps at the LLSVP edge (Rohde et al., 2013a; Hoernle et al., 2015; Schwindrofska et al., 2016), the answer to this question has important implications for mantle geodynamics.
-Expedition 391 originally planned to drill all three seamount chains to allow geochemical and isotopic tests of zonation.
-Of these, only Site U1578 was cored, with the rationale that this site would provide rocks that are geochemically unique or contain a mixture of components from Tristan and Gough end-members.
+Studies of isotope ratios show that Walvis Ridge splits into two distinct isotopic signatures near the location where the chain splits into two or three separate seamount chains, at an age of ~65 Ma (Rohde et al., 2013a; Hoernle et al., 2015).
+Preliminary isotopic studies suggest that the middle seamount chain may have a different signature and that the younger part of the TGW hotspot track possibly displays three distinct geochemical zones (Class et al., 2015).
+Because isotopic zoning is thought to arise from heterogeneities at the base of a mantle plume (Farnetani and Samuel, 2005; Farnetani and Hofmann, 2009; Farnetani et al., 2012; Lohmann et al., 2009), perhaps at the

+LLSVP edge (Rohde et al., 2013a; Hoernle et al., 2015; Schwindrofska et al., 2016), the answer to this question has important implications for mantle geodynamics.